jamg44/vagrant_wordpress_elk/README.md

     vagrant up

-To log in to the machines run:
+To access consoles of the machines run:

     vagrant ssh elk